2018 Democratic candidates for office

 During her free time, Jen is active with her family and the two dogs and two cats they adopted.
 She can often be found cheering on her children, who dance, do gymnastics, and play softball, basketball, and soccer.

-Vanzolla McMurren, Register of Deeds
+Vanzolla McMurran, Register of Deeds

-Vanzolla McMurren has a remarkable history in the Office of the Register of Deeds—one that says volumes about her character, experience, and work ethic.
+Vanzolla McMurran has a remarkable history in the Office of the Register of Deeds—one that says volumes about her character, experience, and work ethic.
 She won her current seat as Dare County’s Register of Deeds in 2009, after spending 28 years working her way up through the ranks of the office.

 Today, Vanzolla has 37 years of experience with the Register of Deeds office.
 She has mastered all the responsibilities required by the General Statutes of North Carolina.
 Specifically, Vanzolla ensures the integrity, completeness, accuracy, and safekeeping of all public records pertaining to Dare County.
 These include birth and death records, marriage licenses, powers of attorney, real-estate deeds, deeds of trusts, subdivision and survey plats, and partnership and assumed names.
 Her office also maintains Dare County Board of Commissioners’ meeting files, Dare County Airport Authority minutes, and military discharge records.
 And, she administers oaths to Notaries of Public.